The Xperia Z5 is expensive, but it has the best LCD display around, superb performance and a top-class design

 Sony’s fingerprint sensor is another smart addition, and it’s arguably one of the most sensibly-placed sensors I’ve seen outside of the iPhone 6s.
 It’s much more convenient than fishing around the back of the handset like the Nexus 5X, Nexus 6P and Honor 7, for example.
 It supports multiple fingerprints, too, letting you unlock the phone regardless of which hand you pick it up with.

 You have to wake the phone from sleep before the sensor will unlock it, but unlike other handsets having the sensor on the power button means your finger is already in the right spot.
 It’s quick to unlock, but the small sensor area means it’s more prone to getting it wrong sometimes; there were numerous occasions where it didn’t recognise my fingerprint because it wasn’t in exactly the right spot.
 Still, it’s a small complaint overall, and it worked well often enough for it not to be a huge problem.

-^ The Micro SIM and microSD card slots are hidden behind the Z5's plastic flap
+^ The Nano-SIM and microSD card slots are hidden behind the Z5’s plastic flap

 Of course, keeping the phone on maximum brightness for long periods of time will drain the 2,900mAh battery incredibly quickly, but it should be able to last all day if you keep the brightness in check.
 When set to 170cd/m2, the Z5 lasted 11h 29m in our continuous video playback test.
 While it’s not quite as long as I was hoping, this is still pretty reasonable compared to other flagships; it’s only 30 minutes short of the LG G4, and it beats the HTC One M9 by a good two hours.
 However, the Galaxy S6 still leads the pack at 13h 37m.